Design mode - Building Your System Template

 The Modal Window:

 When you right-click on a process and choose "Add Input" or "Add Output," a modal window will appear on your screen.
-This window acts as a specialized library, containing a pre-defined list of objects you can choose from.
-These objects represent various sources of emissions (inputs) or resulting footprints (outputs) that can be commonly encountered in different industries and activities.
+Enter the input's name as well as it's unit.
+Optionally, notes about the input may be added and documents may be uploaded linked to the input as well.
+These nodes represent various sources of emissions (inputs) or resulting footprints (outputs) that can be commonly encountered in different industries and activities.

 Connecting the Dots:

-By selecting an object from the library, you're essentially connecting your process to a pre-defined source of emissions (for inputs) or representing the resulting footprint (for outputs) of that process.
+By creating input and output nodes, you're essentially connecting your process to a pre-defined source of emissions (for inputs) or representing the resulting footprint (for outputs) of that process.

 Remember: